The Spirit of Tea

 You may be wondering why we have an article on tea in the Wine & Spirits section of our website.
 Well, while it may not be as inebriating as other beverages; it is intoxicating in its own way, it has seduced the world, and it is as addictive a substance as any other.
 So with this definition as a justification, we will place it here to facilitate further debate.

 In the book, The Empire of Tea, the authors describe the impact of tea on the world as no less than miraculous.
 Described as a conqueror, an addiction, and a cure all; tea has led many of the great waves of history.
-It provided impetus for discovery of the east by the west and visa-versa.
+It provided impetus for discovery of the east by the west and vice-versa.
 It helped enable the industrial revolution by providing a safer alternative to contaminated water than wine or beer (fewer people mucking up the works by falling into the machinery), it served as a MacGuffin for the American Revolution, and it is even thought to have caused a number of religious movements because of its meditative qualities.

 The book quotes Isaac D’Israeli on the subject: